Macaroni — Nutrients, Health Benefits, And Shopping Tips

 How to store macaroni

-Dry macaroni should be stored in an airtight container in a cool, dry place.
-This keeps it fresh and ready to cook for up to a year.
-Proper storage maintains its quality and texture.
+Dry macaroni should be kept in a sealed container in a cool, dry environment.
+This ensures it remains fresh and ready to use for 1-2 years.
+Proper storage helps preserve its quality and texture.

 To keep dry macaroni extra fresh, consider adding a bay leaf to the container to deter pests.